A Bluetooth car adaptor can bring new life, phone calls, wireless music and safer driving to older cars.

 - AUX-in to car

-- Hands-free phone calls with ability to control and voice command calls is good.
+- Hands-free phone calls with the ability to control and voice command calls is good.

 - Not a small unit so consider space if it’s close to your gear stick